OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 ``etc``
     Contains miscellaneous files that don't fit in bin, lib, or include.

-After your virtual Python environment has been activated, you can add additional distributions to the environment by using ``easy_install`` or :term:`pip` in the same manner that you would add packages to the system level Python.
+After your virtual Python environment has been activated, you can add other distributions to the environment by using ``easy_install`` or :term:`pip` in the same manner that you would add packages to the system level Python.